backstage/backstage/plugins/kubernetes-common/api-report.md

   type: 'cronjobs';
 }

+// Warning: (ae-missing-release-tag) "CustomResource" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CustomResource extends ObjectToFetch {
+  // (undocumented)
+  objectType: 'customresources';
+}

 // Warning: (ae-missing-release-tag) "CustomResourceFetchResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)